 Any such compilation is a work in progress.
 Therefore, we welcome any corrections, additions or other updates.
 These may be sent via Info [at] justice-integrity.org.

 Justice Integrity Project Readers Guide To JFK Assassination

 * Denotes major articles in this Readers Guide series

 - Project Provides JFK Readers Guide To New Books, Videos , Oct.
 26, 2013.
-This is a list of new books and films this year.
+This is a list of new books and films in 2013.

 - Project Lists JFK Assassination Books, Archives, Reports & Videos, Nov.
 2, 2013.
-Provided below is a leading books, films and archives from the last 50 years regarding the JFK assassination in 1963. *
+Leading books, video, events and archives from the last 50 years. *

 - Disputes Erupt Over NY Times, New Yorker, Washington Post Reviews of JFK Murder, Nov.
 7, 2013. *

 - Self-Censorship In JFK TV Treatments Duplicates Corporate Print Media's Apathy, Cowardice, Nov.
 7, 2013.

 - 'Puppetry' Hardback Launched Nov.
 19 at DC Author Forum on ‘White House Mysteries & Media,’ Nov.
 19, 2013.

 Major Media Stick With Oswald 'Lone Gunman' JFK Theory, Nov.
 27, 2013.
 Self-censorship.

 - JFK Murder Scene Trapped Its Victim In Kill Zone, Nov.
 30, 2013.